 The Premiere Pro Editor’s Guide to Using the Essential Graphics Panel

-The recent release of Adobe CC 2019 brought a major overhaul to the Essential Graphics Panels in Premiere Pro and After Effects.
-If you had previously dabbled with the Essential Graphics Panels, but were put off by some of its shortcomings, you really need to take a second look.
+The recent release of Adobe CC 2019 brought a major overhaul to the Essential Graphics Panel in Premiere Pro and After Effects.
+If you had previously dabbled with the Essential Graphics Panel but were put off by some of its shortcomings, you really need to take a second look.
 It can transform how you handle motion graphics for your projects.

 But if you’re still wondering what the Essential Graphics Panel is, buckle up and prepare yourself to have your mind blown.

 Simply put, the Essential Graphics Panel puts the motion graphics power of After Effects into any Premiere Pro editor’s hands.
 But not only does it give you this capability, it gives it to your whole team and your clients, all from inside your favorite NLE.

 If you’re a generalist that regularly bounces between the two programs to deliver content or a Premiere Pro editor in a collaborative environment relying on motion graphics artists, then the Essential Graphics Panel has a huge potential to revolutionize your workflow.
 It saves time, renders, and ensures consistency in graphics packages.